maria-korosteleva/Body-Shape-Estimation/README.md

 # Body shape and pose estimation on 3D scans of people in clothing using Ceres Solver

 This project is based on the paper of Zhang et al. "Detailed, accurate, human shape estimation from clothed 3D scan sequences" (https://arxiv.org/abs/1703.04454), but adapted to work on static 3D scans and with a better pose estimation.
 The project surves the research purposes only.

 The work heavily uses the SMPL body model (refer to http://smpl.is.tue.mpg.de/).

-## Disclaimer
+## Disclaimer & Licensing

-This is a work and progress which means that
+* This project was created as personal and is not perfectly polished for external use.
+Please, raise issues if you ran into any problems.
+   * VS solution is organized for the convenience of the developer and might take some time to adapt for running on the other computer;
+   * the code style and some small architectural decisions might not be consistent throughout the project code (the developer tries out new tricks from time to time).

-* The license terms are not decided yet.
-Please, contact the developer for any use other then reviewing, and refer to SMPL Licence agreements https://smpl.is.tue.mpg.de/modellicense, https://smpl.is.tue.mpg.de/bodylicense
+* We heavily rely on SMPL model, so please refer to SMPL Licence agreements https://smpl.is.tue.mpg.de/modellicense, https://smpl.is.tue.mpg.de/bodylicense before use.
    * The shape blenshapes are not included in the resources as they are not allowed for redistribution ( https://smpl.is.tue.mpg.de/modellicense, https://smpl.is.tue.mpg.de/bodylicense), but they are needed for the successful running of the present module.
 You could get them from SMPL website (non-commertial use only).
    * Pose blendshapes are not included as they are too large.
 You could get them from SMPL website, or run the tool without them (when creating SMPLWrapper object)
-* the master branch is not guaranteed to work properly at any given moment;
-* VS solution is organized for the convenience of the developer and might take some time to adapt for running on the other computer;
-* the code style and some small architectural decisions might not be consistent throughout the project code (the developer tries out new tricks from time to time).

 ## Inputs requirements
 * obj or ply format